junxit/us-congress-bills-114/metadata.md

 - 2015-05-18 — Mr. Wenstrup moved to suspend the rules and pass the bill.
 - 2015-05-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 241). (text: CR H32560)
 - 2015-05-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 241).(text: CR H32560)
+- 2015-05-19 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.